TS-DEV-DEBUG-V2/GBEMU43DS/README.md

 HOWEVER i will opensource it AFTER i clean up the codebase

-# for the universal stash ai thing
+# for the universal updater ai thing

 ### Minor-Major usage of Ai
 ai was used to fix MAJOR issues of the emulator and add some features